Can You Sell Some Assets if You Have Too Much to Qualify for SSI?

 • the amount of the conditional benefits you actually received, or

-• the amount by which your new countable resources exceed the SSA's asset limits in effect at the start of the payment period.
+• the amount by which your new countable resources exceed the SSI asset limit.

 How to Apply for Conditional Benefits